CharlieF67/animaltrainer/README.md

 # Version history

+v.1.3 (12.8.2023)
+-Fiddled with adjusting width percentages for all images until I was satisfied -Added success and failure animated gifs to correct and incorrect response passages -Added cheat sheet passage for those unfamiliar with operant conditioning -Finalized staff narratives and examples
+-Toyed with adding a background image to a stylesheet, but then decided against using one -Upload latest build to GitHub
+-Tested
+-Published link in Share Your Game discussion thread

 v.1.2 (12.7.2023)
 -Identified some images to use in my passages -Uploaded image files to my respository on GitHub so that I could insert link to them in my passages